The Bose Sport Open Earbuds are unlike any other — and mostly great

 The Bose Sport Open Earbuds are unlike any pair of buds I’ve ever worn — and that’s by design.
 These unique workout headphones rest just above your ears instead of going inside of them, allowing outside noise to flow in naturally while you listen to your favorite songs and podcasts.
 It’s a smart idea that mostly works well in everyday use, though it comes with a few caveats.

-Comfort issues aside, the Sport Open’s design does have some serious benefits.
+Comfort issues aside, the design of the Sport Open buds does have some serious benefits.
 While strolling my busy Queens neighborhood, I could easily hear the sound of nearby cars, construction sites and pedestrians even with music blasting.
 While in-ear buds such as the AirPods Pro and Galaxy Buds Pro have transparency modes for letting in outside noise via their microphones, nothing quite compares to being able to hear your surroundings naturally with your own two ears.
-If you’re the type of person that goes on runs in bustling metropolitan areas, this feature will likely be a huge boon to you (as long as you’re cool with the Sport Open’s fit, that is).
+If you’re the type of person who goes on runs in bustling metropolitan areas, this feature will likely be a huge boon to you (as long as you’re cool with the Sport Open’s fit, that is).

 The Sport Open Earbuds can withstand a rainy day run (or an especially sweaty workout), as they carry an IPX4 water-resistance rating for enduring splashes of water.
 I put this to the test by soaking Bose’s buds with a few quick splashes, and they continued to blast music with no issues.